xbencat/labs/2-sql-internals/README.md

 ## Setup

-You will need to switch between 2 containers for this lab.
-Instructions for the `fiitpdt/postgres` container are included in the Lab #1.
+Use `fiitpdt/postgres` container for this lab.
+Instructions are included in the Lab #1.

+If you want to try the queries from the lecure (optional), you will need another container.

 ```
 docker run -p 5432:5432 fiitpdt/postgres-shakespeare